shilohc/rss2018-team4/assets/posts/lab3.md

 <center>![Simulated robot approaching wall and stopping](assets/images/safety_controller_sim.gif)</center>
 <center>*Figure 1: Simulated robot approaching wall and stopping*</center>

-### ROS Implementation - Shannon Hwang, Shiloh Curtis
+### ROS Implementation - Akhilan Boopathy, Shiloh Curtis, Shannon Hwang

 #### Wall follower:
 The wall follower subscribes to the `/scan` topic and publishes to `/vesc/ackermann_cmd_mux/input/navigation`.
 Depending on the side the wall follower is commanded to follow, the laser scan data is sliced into the range pi/3 to 2pi/3 or -pi/3 to -2pi/3.
 Points from these ranges are converted to Cartesian coordinates, and numpy is used to perform a linear regression on the data points.
 The output from the regression is converted to estimates of the angle of the wall and distance from the wall.
 These estimates are then used in a PD controller to control the angle of the car.